Here are more aerial images of Campbellton, New Brunswick and area — this time featuring the beautiful fall colours the region is famous for.

 At the very end of this post, there’s a short video of Sugarloaf Mountain and its colourful foliage.
 You have a choice of watching it in different degrees of sharpness: 720p, 1080p … and 2K — the last one being the best.

-Fasten your seat belt … we’re off to paradise!
+Fasten your seat belt … we’re off to a special corner of Canada where nature doesn’t stop smiling.

 Remember to click on the photos.
 [Note: the cover image isn’t clickable, but you can click on it further on in the post.]